 Given the low prices and narrow margins for tea, many plantation owners simply can’t pay a living wage.
 The whole supply chain, as well as national governments, needs to participate in making a living wage a reality.
 Malawi 2020, an initiative the Rainforest Alliance participates in as part of our Sector Partnerships Program, has already helped increase the wages of tea workers on tea plantations in Malawi.
 In fact, in 2018, the net living wage gap decreased by 25 percent—meaning tea workers are now earning 40 percent more than the country’s minimum wage.

 Of course, in order to achieve a living wage for workers, we first must calculate what a living wage is.
 In order to do that, the Rainforest Alliance co-founded and co-chairs the Global Living Wage Coalition (GLWC), which determines region-specific living wage benchmarks using a single, state-of-the-art methodology.
-GLWC has established and published benchmarks for tea-producing countries such as Sri Lanka and Malawi and is currently working on a report for the Nilgris region of India.
+GLWC has established and published benchmarks for tea-producing countries such as Sri Lanka, Malawi and India.
 With these benchmarks—all based on objective, rigorous research— farm workers or their representatives can negotiate a better salary with the plantation owner.
 The benchmarks also help auditors of certified farms judge whether a farmer pays his workers enough and, if wages are too low, certified farmers can use the benchmarks to develop a wage-improvement plan to increase them over time.